 If your jar didn’t seal don’t stress and get upset.
 It happens to the best of us!
-Even experienced canners that have been canning for decades have jars that don’t seal on occasion.
+Even experienced canners that have been using safe home canning for decades have jars that don’t seal on occasion.
+It just happens.
 If you have an unsealed jar or two, here’s what to do.

 If you don’t want to re-process your un-sealed jar you can always stick the food in the fridge or eat it for supper.
 Or you can just freeze the contents for future use.

 What do I do if my canning lids didn’t “pop”?

 They may not always make the popping sound so it’s not good to rely on that sound to know that the jar is sealed.
 Use one of the methods outlined above instead.